leela-zero/leela-zero/README.md

 https://github.com/KhronosGroup/OpenCL-Headers/tree/master/CL)
 * OpenCL ICD loader (ocl-icd-libopencl1 on Debian/Ubuntu, or reference implementation at https://github.com/KhronosGroup/OpenCL-ICD-Loader)
 * An OpenCL capable device, preferably a very, very fast GPU, with recent drivers is strongly recommended (OpenCL 1.1 support is enough).
+Don't forget to install the OpenCL driver if this part is packaged seperately by the Linux distribution (e.g. nvidia-opencl-icd).
 If you do not have a GPU, add the define "USE_CPU_ONLY", for example by adding -DUSE_CPU_ONLY=1 to the cmake command line.
 * Optional: BLAS Library: OpenBLAS (libopenblas-dev) or Intel MKL